adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

+* Get-GraphUri should be Get-GraphUriInfo
+* gls and co. should use TypeName instead of FullTypeName, something else other than type
 * Fix gls of the result of gls to return the same thing, not the entityset
 * Change GraphObject to NewObject in New-GraphItem
 * Show-GraphHelp should take a uri